puppetlabs/puppetdb/documentation/configure.markdown

 -----

 The `[database]` section configures PuppetDB's database settings.
-PuppetDB can store its data in PostgreSQL or a built-in HSQLDB database.
-Note that HSQLDB support has been [deprecated][#using-hsqldb].
+PuppetDB stores its data in PostgreSQL.

 > **FAQ: Why no MySQL or Oracle support?**
 >